How To Master The Reception | Wedding Photography Guide, Pt. 8

 7. Get Into The Action For Open Dancing

-During open dancing, your best bet is to get close and in the action.
+During the open dancing part of wedding reception photography, your best bet is to get close and in the action.
 A 24-70mm zoom lens should serve you well in these situations so that you’re able to capture images at a variety of focal lengths from a fairly close-up position; otherwise, a wide-angle prime lens should also work well.
 Regardless, we want to emphasize again to shed the shyness and get on the dance floor.
 Doing so will help you meet one of the biggest goals of photographing open dancing, which is making the party look fun and full of people.

 Check out this Minute Photography article to learn how to capture a Dance Floor Twist!